About Kabuki: Japanese Theatre Prints

 In the 19th century, both men and women clamoured to acquire pictures of their favourite actor in the latest play.
 Such prints often sold in the thousands, creating an almost endless demand for new compositions from artists.
 The obsession with Kabuki actors led artists to take backstage scenes or life offstage as subject matter and so, in a loose parallel with modern candid publicity pictures in celebrity magazines, some prints portray actors out for a walk, dressed as ordinary people, or attending festivals.
 There are also representations of their cultural activities, participating in salons for poetry composition and calligraphy.

 In all, National Museums Scotland holds approximately 4,000 Japanese woodblock prints.
 These were acquired in the 1880s, at the peak of the craze for Japanese art and design in Europe (known as Japonisme).
 The collection is concentrated on the nineteenth century, the period of greatest expansion of the medium.
-The exhibition represents the finest examples in the collection and includes many precious and rarely seen examples.
+The exhibition represented the finest examples in the collection and included many precious and rarely seen examples.